 Unfortunately, the answer most of the time is that they will only make a change when they reach a crisis scenario.
-I have the right to say this because I faced this first hand.
-I was a 255lb 16 year old kid who was on the verge of being completely obese and a path to nowhere.
+For instance, once a person discovers they’re prediabetic or they can’t participate in something because their health they start to listen.
+I, for one, experienced this myself.
+I was over 260 pounds before I was 16 years old, and on the verge of being completely obese.
 Only when I reached this crisis situation is when my eyes were opened and I realized change was absolutely necessary to improve my life.
-So, I started eating healthy and I made it clear to myself that I would never stumble that low again.
+So, I started eating healthier foods and less junk. and I made it clear to myself that I would never be that way again.

 I know I’m making my situation a little dramatic, but that doesn’t give you an excuse to keep eating poorly.
 You may not be that out of shape or overweight right now, but poor eating habits will eventually catch up to you one way or another.
 Don’t wait until you reach a crisis like I did to make a change for the better because it’s not necessary.

 The first step on your path to eating healthy is to be committed to it.
 A commitment to healthy eating will definitely take a lot of effort and discipline, but don’t be intimidated.
 You will fail, and fail often, but never lose faith in yourself that you can do it no matter the circumstances.
-Remember that you are in control of what you eat and you have the power to say “no” to any food that is not resourceful to you.
+Remember that you are in control of what you eat and you have the power to say “no” to any food that is not resourceful (of nutritional value) to you.
 Believe in yourself!

 Now that I’ve given my pep talk (haha), let’s get a game plan going!
 A good place to start is by making a few SMART (specific-measurable-attainable-realistic-timely) goals to help you in your first steps on your path to eating healthy.
 For example, if you drink a lot of soda, replace one can of soda with a glass of water everyday.
 Do this for a week and then replace another soda with a glass of water a week after.
 Continue this until you don’t drink soda anymore, or if you do, only drink it on special occasions.

 Drink lots and lots of water and remember that vegetables are your friend, not your enemy!
-When you go shopping, stick to the outer perimeter of store where all the fresh produce, meats, dairy, and all the good, healthy food you want to eat is located.
+When you go shopping, stick to the outer perimeter of store where all the fresh produce, meats, dairy, and all the good, healthier food you want to eat is located.
 All the the junk is centered in the aisles, so only venture in there if you dare (that was a joke, but you get my point!).
-Remember, if you don’t buy junk food to put in your house it won’t be an option for you when you’re hungry, so don’t buy it.
+Remember, if you don’t buy junk food to put in your house it won’t be an option for you when you’re hungry, so don’t buy it!